dicacristian/TestCases/README.md

 ______________________________________________________________________________________________________________________________________________________________________

+Test ID : 1

 Title : Test login with valid data.

 Description : Check if the login works when a person inserts the correct Admin credentials.

 Test steps :

 1. Go to : "https://admin-demo.nopcommerce.com/
 2. Add a correct username and password
 3. Press "Login" Button

  Expected Results : Admin should be able to login and is taken to the Dashbord page.

  Test data : username : admin@yourstore.com and password : admin

 ______________________________________________________________________________________________________________________________________________________________________

+   Test ID : 2

    Title : Add a new customer functionality on Customers section